-Giles Appliance Repair offers refrigerator repair service in CITY, including services to fix broken ice makers.
+Giles Appliance Repair offers refrigerator repair service in California, including services to fix broken ice makers.
 Learn about some common ice maker problems below:

 Ice makers are possibly one of the most convenient inventions of all time.
 An ice maker is a little luxury most people certainly not appreciate.
 Refrigerator ice makers are simple machines that don’t have a lot of complex parts that might go wrong with them.

 As with any repair, there are basic things that need to be reviewed before thinking the worst.
 And, it’s nice to know, if necessary, you can replace the ice maker without replacing an entire fridge, depending on the model.
 First, let’s review some of the causes for an ice maker failure.